In this article, you can read my guide to help you organize your next trip to Tibet.

 High Season

 June 25 to Jun 30, July, August, and September (from the 1st to the 24th).
-From September 25th to October 8th is considered Very High Season.
+September 25th to October 8th is considered a very high season.

 How can I organize my trip to Tibet?

-Since the protests of 2008, China doesn’t allow foreigners to travel to Tibet independently anymore (unless you are one of the few lucky ones to hold a Chinese “Greencard”).
-So if you are a backpacker or a solo traveler, I have bad news: you have to join a tour or, if your budget allows it, book a tour for one person (paying a premium of course).
+Since the protests of 2008, China hasn’t allowed foreigners to travel to Tibet independently anymore (unless you are one of the few lucky ones to hold a Chinese “Greencard”).
+So if you are a backpacker or a solo traveller, I have bad news: you have to join a tour or, if your budget allows it, book a tour for one person (paying a premium, of course).

 These are generally the steps needed to travel to Tibet:

-- You can’t travel to Tibet alone: you’ll need a special permit that can be obtained only via specialized travel agencies (if you need a Chinese Visa you can find some info about this in my China Travel Guide).
+• You can’t travel to Tibet alone: you’ll need a special permit that can be obtained only via specialized travel agencies (if you need a Chinese Visa, you can find some info about this in my China Travel Guide).
 In my case, I booked my trip with the agency Wonders of Yunnan.
-I’ve traveled and worked with them several times so I can say that they are a very reliable agency.
-Definitely recommended.
+I’ve travelled and worked with them several times so I can say that they are a very reliable agency.
+Recommended.
 The tour agency will take care of your hotels, tickets for tourist attractions, and driver costs.

-- The agency will ask you to provide the required documents and will then apply for the travel permit, which has to specify all the places you are going to visit.
-These documents change all the time and so do specific restrictions applied to specific countries.
-For example, people from some countries can only visit Tibet IF there are at least 5 people in total on the same tour and all must come from the same country.
+• The agency will ask you to provide the required documents and then apply for the travel permit, which has to specify all the places you will visit.
+These documents change constantly, as do specific restrictions applied to specific countries.
+For example, people from some countries can only visit Tibet if at least 5 people are on the same tour, and all must come from the same country.

-- Once the permit it’s issued, it will be shipped to you and you’ll have to bring the original copy with you while traveling in Tibet.
+• Once the permit is issued, it will be shipped to you, and you’ll have to bring the original copy while travelling in Tibet.
 It will be constantly checked.

-- After you get the permit you can then book the flights, which are on average more expensive than the flights to other parts of China.
+• After you get the permit, you can book the flights, which are more expensive on average than the flights to other parts of China.

-- Remember that Tibet is on average more expensive than other areas of China and this applies to meals too.
+• Remember that Tibet is, on average, more expensive than other areas of China, which also applies to meals.

-Another thing to keep in mind is that the city where you first enter Tibet has to be the same one written in the permit.
+Another thing to remember is that the city where you first enter Tibet must be the same one written in the permit.
 You cannot enter Tibet from, let’s say, Shigatze if your permit says that you will enter from Lhasa.

 What can I see in Tibet?

-Most of the tours are pretty standard and include a few days in Lhasa and Shigatze (also called Shigatse) then they’ll drive you to other places in between such as Yamdrok Lake, Karola Glacier, Yampachen Grassland, Namtso Lake and Everest Base Camp.
+Most tours are standard and include a few days in Lhasa and Shigatze (also called Shigatse).
+They’ll take you to other places in between, such as Yamdrok Lake, Karola Glacier, Yampachen Grassland, Namtso Lake, and Everest Base Camp.

-There are some other more specific tours you can book, focused on hiking for example, but since this was my first time in Tibet I wanted to do the classic tour.
+There are other more specific tours you can book, focused on hiking, for example, but since this was my first time in Tibet, I wanted to do the classic tour.

-A common question people ask is: can I be alone or do I have to be with a guide all the time?
-The answer is: it depends.
-When you are in a city you can actually be alone.
-I spent basically 2 days wandering around the back alleys of Lhasa without a guide.
-But you are not allowed to enter the Potala Palace and other major museums/attractions without your guide.
-If you have any problem just play dumb.
+A common question people ask is: can I be alone, or do I have to be with a guide all the time?
+The answer is it depends.
+When you are in a city, you can be alone.
+I spent 2 days wandering around the back alleys of Lhasa without a guide.
+But you cannot enter the Potala Palace and other major museums/attractions without your guide.
+If you have any problem, play dumb.
 It always works in China.
-Foreigners are too much trouble and few people speak English.
-So we can usually get away easily when doing stuff we are not supposed to (if they are not too serious).
+Dealing with foreigners is too much trouble, and few people speak English.
+So we can usually get away quickly when doing stuff we are not supposed to (if they are not too serious).

 How can I cope with altitude sickness?